 Once a fraud prevention program has been implemented, program’s effectiveness should be reviewed over the coming weeks, months, and years.
 Regular assessment periods should be scheduled to track how much fraud has been uncovered, what systemic weaknesses were found and what actions were taken to follow up on them.

-With a robust fraud prevention system in place, business owners and executives can sleep a little easier knowing their organization has reduced risk and increased their ability to prevent and detect fraud.
+With a robust fraud prevention system in place, business owners and executives can sleep a little easier knowing their organisation has reduced risk and increased their ability to prevent and detect fraud.
 Contact CRI Group today to learn more.